ayurovsky/Frame-Shift-Detector/README.md

 q here is 0.914, and p is (1-0.914) = 0.086

-these values should be entered at the top of the frame_shift_detector.py file, see section 1.3.
+these values should be entered at the top of the frame_shift_detector.py file, see Section 1.3.

 ## 1.3  Run Frameshift Detector

 at the top of frame_shift_detector.py
-update the following variables (p, q, p_f2, p_f3) based on the the output from get_mean_and_std_f1.py, see section 1.2
+update the following variables (p, q, p_f2, p_f3) based on the the output from get_mean_and_std_f1.py, see Section 1.2

 python frame_shift_detector.py starts_combined_dataset_above_90